Enjoy the Performing Arts in Hiraizumi, Where the Autumn Foliage Shines Brightly ~Fujiwara festival ~Day 2

 There are people all over the place.
 What are you doing?

 This is a custom called “Kadozuke 門付け,” in which people go from house to house to bless and receive congratulations.
-This used to be a very common custom in the past, but now there are very few places where this custom still exists.
+This used to be a very common custom in the past, but now we can see very few places where this custom still exists.

 Not only the deer dance, but also the Kagura groups do the gating.
 The group holding the lion’s head is the kagura group.
 In Tono, the lion’s head is not worn on the head, but is usually held in the hand.